aptima-ai/aptima_framework/docs/ten_framework/api/interface.md

 In this sense, the interface mechanism serves as **syntactic sugar**, allowing a predefined set of messages to be bundled and reused across multiple extensions.

 If an extension defines an interface in its manifest, it does not need to separately define the messages included in that interface.
-When the extension sends or receives a command like `foo`, the TEN runtime will look through the extension’s manifest for the relevant interface definition and use the command accordingly.
+When the extension sends or receives a command like `foo`, the APTIMA runtime will look through the extension’s manifest for the relevant interface definition and use the command accordingly.

 For example, if an interface defines three commands and one data message, an extension that declares this interface in `interface_in` implicitly includes these three commands in `cmd_in` and the data message in `data_in`.
 Similarly, if the interface is declared in `interface_out`, the commands are included in `cmd_out`, and the data message in `data_out`.